 The Advanced Keyword Search in Chinook Classic and Chinook Plus are the most flexible way to search for titles on your topic.
 Notice that you can specify available items, electronic version, language, location, and material type, among other limits.

 The following tips will help you make the most of your Chinook searching:

 - From the full record of a relevant title, you can find similar titles by:

 - Looking at the Subjects listed and clicking on the links to find other titles in the catalog with the same subject heading.

-- Clicking on the "Nearby Call Numbers" button.
+- Clicking on the "Nearby Call Numbers" button in Classic or on the linked call number in Plus.
 This will allow you to virtually browse the collection by showing you what other titles would be shelved next to that one.

 - Titles may have different locations in the CU library system, for example, Norlin Stacks, PASCAL offsite, or Norlin Library Periodicals Collection.
 If you are wondering where these locations are, click on the location link.

 - You can use the "Request It!" button to:

 You can order an electronic copy of a book chapter in a book we own or of an article in a print journal we own through ILLiad.